jalpp/DojoLiga/README.md

 # DojoLiga

 DojoLiga is an open source Discord backed backend system that allows Dojo community admins to create/config and manage Lichess and Chess.com tournaments, while allows users to play in Dojo yearly tournaments and qualify for Dojo candidates!
-More info [here](https://www.dojoscoreboard.com/tournaments?type=info)
+More info [here](https://www.chessdojo.club/tournaments?type=info)

-## Contribution

-Open to everyone for contributing, please join the Dojo server if you want to contribute, if creating PR double check on Discord before making one

 ## Tech Stack